MiguelGutierrezDataProyects/MigueloGutierrezDataProyects/README.md

-- 👋 Hi, I’m @MigueloElCucho Hello, i'm from Colombia, i'm a student of the mission tic program in the 2021 version, in this program i learn about web programming, i'm a technologist in design of industrial products from Sena and i'm a student of the University of Tolima in the financial administration career.
+- 👋 Hi, I’m @MiguelGutierrez Hello, i'm from Colombia, i'm a student of the mission tic program in the 2021 version, in this program i learn about web programming, i'm a technologist in design of industrial products from Sena and i'm a student of the University of Tolima in the financial administration career.
 - 👀 I’m interested in frontend and backend, web design and financial administration.